-William H Macy Believes ‘Shameless’ Fans Will See Emmy Rossum Again
+William H. Macy Believes ‘Shameless’ Fans Will See Emmy Rossum Again

-The Season 9 Finale of Shameless is a little more than 24 hours away – with the exception of those who will turn in just after midnight EST when Showtime drops it into their streaming app – and most are bracing themselves to say goodbye to Emmy Rossum.
+The Season 9 finale of Shameless is a little more than 24 hours away – with the exception of those who will tune in just after midnight ET when Showtime drops it into their streaming app – and most are bracing themselves to say goodbye to Emmy Rossum.

-Rossum announced before the new season kicked off that it would be her last season with her Gallagher family.
+Rossum announced before the new season kicked off that it would be her last season with the Gallagher family.
 Fortunately, as those who have been with the series from the start know, it is not uncommon for characters to leave the show only to come back.

-Mickey Milkovich (played by Noel Fisher) who is coined as the soul mate of Ian Gallagher (played by Cameron Monaghan) has entered and exited the series on many occasions.
+Mickey Milkovich (Noel Fisher), who is coined as the soul mate of Ian Gallagher (Cameron Monaghan), has entered and exited the series on many occasions.

-Jimmy/Steve (played by Justin Chatwin) has also entered and exited the show several times.
+Jimmy/Steve (Justin Chatwin) has also entered and exited the show several times.

-When the network revealed Shameless has been renewed for a 10th Season, Cameron once again revealed that anyone who leaves the show can always coming back (with rare exception of those who pass away).
+When the network revealed Shameless had been renewed for a 10th Season, Cameron once again revealed that anyone who leaves the show can always come back, with rare exception of those who pass away.

 Monaghan had previously announced his plans to retire as the character of Ian Gallagher.
 The midseason finale for Season 9 was originally believed to be the last episode for Ian.
 Cameron, however, has since announced plans to revive his role and rejoin the cast next season.